ShipBit/wingman-ai/README.md

 You don't have to use [ElevenLabs](https://elevenlabs.io/) as TTS provider, but their voices are great.
 You can also clone your own with less than 5 minutes of sample audio, e.g. your friend, an actor or a recording of an NPC in your game.

 They have a free tier with a limited number of characters generated per month so you can try it out first.
-You can find more information on their [pricing page] (https://elevenlabs.io/pricing).
-Signing up is very similar to OpenAI:
+You can find more information on their [pricing page](https://elevenlabs.io/pricing).

-Create your account, set up your payment method, and create an API key.
+Signing up is very similar to OpenAI: Create your account, set up your payment method, and create an API key.

 ### Edge TTS